shengjie/playlist/README.md

 You can then navigate to http://php-docker.local:8080/test.html to testing api behavoir

-To manage database, please visit http://localhost:8000/
+To manage database, please visit http://localhost:8000/ (username: root, password: rootpassword)